 The gas supply model does not contain cost-related information in sufficient detail to form a reliable view on pipeline and production augmentation based on cost-efficiency alone.
 It therefore does not co-optimise pipeline expansion from a number of options like the capacity outlook model does.
 Instead, when a supply shortfall is reported that may be alleviated with a transmission project, the model can be used to perform sensitivity analysis to test the ability of an augmentation or new supply source to restore supply.

-More information on the detailed gas supply and demand methodologies are available within AEMO's GSOO publication materials.
+More information on the detailed gas supply and demand methodologies are available in AEMO's GSOO publication materials21.

-2.6 Network development outlook model
+2.6 Engineering assessment